tanvi-12/ETL-Project/Project Report.md

 We create tables in Pgadmin and upload data via Python.
 There are four tables, biden_tweets, cesus_data, trump_tweets and vote_data.
 In order to anwer the proposed questions, we join different tables that contain target information in one to query data.
-We create views of joined tables which can answer our questions efficiently.
+We created sample queries and joined tables which can answer our questions efficiently.